-- 500 g/ 18 oz green asparagus
+- 1 lb green asparagus

 - 1 lime

-- Heat the coconut oil in a large pot.
-Add the onions and cook until translucent.
-Add the garlic, ginger, garam masala, paprika powder, turmeric and sugar and stir for about half a minute.
+- Saute: Heat the coconut oil in a large pot.
+Add the onions and cook until translucent, 3-4 minutes.
+Add the garlic, ginger, garam masala, paprika powder, turmeric, and sugar and stir for about half a minute.